Gaurav7888/Tiny_VLLM/README.md

 # Tiny_vLLM

-Tiny vLLM is an attempt to build an inference server from scratch, inspired by projects like **TinyTorch** and **TinyGPT**.
+Tiny vLLM is an attempt to build an inference server from scratch, inspired by projects like **Tinygrad** and **TinyGPT**.
 With the growing need for efficient and lightweight inference solutions, Tiny vLLM aims to provide a minimal yet powerful foundation for serving large language models (LLMs) with maximum flexibility and control.

 ## 🚀 Inspiration